Manboy17/railroad/doc/Documentation.md

 All tests can be found [here](../test/collection/MyQueueTest.java).
 Overall, i check if all methods work as expected and throw "EmptyCollectionException" exception if queue is empty.

-"WhenGivenQueue_WhileMakingChanges_ConfirmResultsAreCorrect" test ensures that elements are dequeued in the correct order and that peeking at the front of the queue correctly reflects the current state of the queue.
+[WhenGivenQueue_WhileMakingChanges_ConfirmResultsAreCorrect](../test/collection/TestMyQueue.java) test ensures that elements are dequeued in the correct order and that peeking at the front of the queue correctly reflects the current state of the queue.

-"WhenGivenEmptyQueue_ConfirmItThrowsAnException" test ensures that the queue correctly handles operations when it is empty by throwing the appropriate exceptions
+[WhenGivenEmptyQueue_ConfirmItThrowsAnException](../test/collection/TestMyQueue.java) test ensures that the queue correctly handles operations when it is empty by throwing the appropriate exceptions